Cover for Timothy Rhoton's Obituary

 August 3, 1943 — October 5, 2025

-There was no shortage of chores for the kids, including helping Dow with his passion for cattle and cowboying on the weekends.
+There was no shortage of chores for the kids, including helping Dow with his passion for cattle on the weekends.
 While Tim bemoaned some of the chores, he was instilled with a tremendous work ethic and wise but humble disposition that would carry him through his years and leave a lasting impression on everyone who was blessed to share his company.

 Retirement was a blessing two-fold, as it came one month before Chickie was diagnosed with breast cancer.
 Tim took such good care of her during her treatment.
 He would make breakfast every day, and if you asked grandson Danner what he had at Grandma & Grandpa's, he'd always reply "Eggs again" with a smirk.
 They made it through that year (and many more after) together, stronger.
 Chickie is still with us and cancer free.